cartant/ts-action/README.md

 function props<T>()
 ```

-The `props` method constructs the `config` for the `action` method.
+The `props` function constructs the `config` for the `action` function.
 To declare action properties at the same level as the `type` property, call it like this:

 ```ts
 const foo = action("FOO", props<{ name: string }>());